gabikeane/mycoolrepo/README.md

-# mycoolrepo
+# Pitt DH Projects
-a very cool repo used for teaching purposes and modelling merge commits
+a place for Pitt DH instructors to play around with the projects tab and model merge conflicts